2015 Fall Semester Internships (part-time, stipend), WASH Advocates

 - Global health and the effects of WASH on other sectors, such as education, women’s empowerment, nutrition and child health, environment, etc.

 WHO SHOULD APPLY?
 Our most successful interns have been students in public health, public policy, business and international affairs.

 Our internships run on the school semester.
-We expect a minimum of twenty hours per week for four months totaling 320 hours.
+We expect a minimum of twenty hours per week for four months in the Fall totaling 320 hours.
 We provide a $1,000 stipend at the end of the internship.
 You must be eligible to work or intern in the U.S. The WASH Advocates office is located at 1506 21st Street NW near Dupont Circle.

 Please send résumé and cover letter detailing your interests to info@WASHadvocates.org.